Grant Proposal Support

 Unconscious Bias & Minimizing Microaggressions Workshops

 We all bring unconscious bias to our interactions with others.
-DI&A offers 5 different workshops on demand: Minimizing Unconscious Bias can help during recruitment, grading, evaluations, etc, while Mitigating Microaggressions trains people to intervene when they experience a microaggression.
+Mines DI&A Ambassadors offer workshops on demand: Minimizing Unconscious Bias can help during recruitment, grading, evaluations, etc, while Mitigating Microaggressions trains people to intervene when they experience or witness a microaggression.
 These workshops are for ALL PIs and students and can help foster an inclusive research culture and broaden participation through hiring decisions.

 Fostering an Inclusive Research Culture